 A major part of the interiors such as the dining table, dining bench, beds, wardrobes, the fireplace and sliding door in the wintergarden, etc, are custom designed by Stinessen.

 Malangen peninsula is an hour´s drive south of Tromsø in Northern Norway.
 The site is positioned on a ridge rising from the fiord below and overlooks a natural opening in the forest.
-The cabin is laid out east to west effectively shielding the opening in the forest, which is only discovered once you enter through the large oak sliding door from the outside couryard.
+The retreat is laid out east to west effectively shielding the opening in the forest, which is only discovered once you enter through the large oak sliding door from the outside courtyard.
 The clients had a clear wish for enough space to welcome family and friends visiting.
-To gather at the family...
+To gather at the...

 - Year 2017